vinhky123/Lab4DS200/README.md

   - Implements a CNN model using TensorFlow
   - Trains the model on batches of data
   - Evaluates model performance on test data

-## Model Architecture

-The model is a simple CNN with the following layers:

-- 3 Convolutional layers with ReLU activation
-- 2 MaxPooling layers
-- 2 Dense layers
-- Output layer with 10 classes (CIFAR-10)